-This new online initiative on foreststreesagroforestry.org and tropenbos.org will contribute to sharing innovative thinking and joint learning, facilitating and strengthening networks and bridgebuilding between actors beyond the usual sectoral boundaries.
-It will begin with a series of interviews/articles from thought-leaders in different sectors.
+A new online initiative on foreststreesagroforestry.org and tropenbos.org will contribute to sharing innovative thinking and joint learning, facilitating and strengthening networks and bridgebuilding between actors beyond the usual sectoral boundaries.
+It will begin in June 2018 with a six-month series of interviews/ articles from thought-leaders in different sectors.
 These and the resulting online debate, as well as parallel reviews and studies, will guide the development of a global online consultation on inclusive landscape finance in early 2019.

-The overriding question is "How can investing in sustainable land use and land management be made more inclusive of smallholder and community needs while remaining attractive to investors?"
+The overriding question is "How can investing in sustainable land use and land management be made more inclusive of smallholder and community needs while remaining attractive to investors?